 Of course, the emergency kit should contain all the basic first aid materials that a regular one would, such as adhesive bandages, disinfectant, gauze, scissors, alcohol wipes, tweezers, cotton balls and swabs, safety pins and gloves.

 Medication is also important in an emergency.
-This can include things like fever reducer, anti-inflammatory, antihistamine, calamine lotion and hydrocortisone cream.
+This can include things like fever reducer, anti-inflammatory, antihistamine, calamine lotion, hydrocortisone cream, and antibiotics (if you can get them).
 Pain reliever is also a welcome addition, as sprains, bumps and bruises can be extremely painful even if they aren’t life-threatening.

 5. Battery powered flashlight